 Camera flashes, flashed bare chests, and flashy screen sirens give the Cannes Film Festival some of its je ne sais quoi, and that's why it's one of our favorite film fests.
-After a rocky start (it was initially set to start in 1939 but was postponed due to World War II), the inaugural Cannes took place more than 65 years ago on Sept.
+After a rocky start (it was initially set to start in 1939 but was postponed due to World War II), the inaugural Cannes took place almost 70 years ago on Sept.
 20, 1946, making it one of the oldest film festivals to date.
-What began as a stand against Fascist and Nazi propaganda is now a prestigious, star-studded event.
+What began as a stand against Fascist and Nazi propaganda is now a prestigious, star-studded event .
 As this year's festivities get underway, see some of the international film festival's milestones and most eccentric moments in pictures!

 First Fest, 1946

 At the first Cannes Film Festival in 1946, French actress Michele Morgan won the best actress award for her starring role in La Symphonie Pastorale, which also won one of the nine Grand Prix awards.
 The film's plot follows a mountain village pastor who adopts a blind girl and raises her into a beautiful young woman, whom he falls in love with.

 Year of Changes, 1947

 The following year, in 1947, the name was changed from Le Festival International de Cannes to Festival du film de Cannes, despite it still acting as an international film fest (16 countries were represented that year), and it was held at the Palais des Festivals for the first time.
 Also, the jury rules were adapted to only include one rep per country.
 In 1951, another big change to the festival would occur; it would move from Fall to Spring, the season it's been held in ever since.

 A Royal Engagement, 1955

 At the film festival in 1955, actress Grace Kelly headed up the US delegation, where she met Prince Rainier III of Monaco.
 By December the pair were engaged, and by April 1956 she was Princess Grace of Monaco.